Monday, 28 November 2016

 Biblical Apologetics: Debunking Atheism

-I will start this article by a quote from Claudia Pavonis which says, “How is it that a man borne from nature, can use his intelligence to somehow come to the conclusion that the nature he is borne from, is unintelligent?
-This is the very definition of an oxymoron.” and a quote from Isaac Newton which says, "In the absence of all other evidence, the thumb alone would convince me of God's existence."
-As these quotes suggest, the evidence for God, Creation and Intelligent Design is so obvious that denying it will reduce one's worldview to absurdity; my main goal in this article is to quickly demonstrate that God must exist in order for a naturalist/atheist to conclude that He doesn't; therefore, atheism/naturalism is a self-refuting worldview or position to argue from.
-In other words, atheism is a worldview that self-destructs, very much like Islam does, as I showed in my previous article.
-Atheists like to make it look like that they are somehow on a neutral ground and encourage theists to get on their airplane in order to argue for the existence of God, and many theists fall for this trap; as a result, no matter how they argue, they will end up in the unbelievers' destination.
-But the real neutral ground is where both parties of the debate acknowledge the existence of God, otherwise, no one can make knowledge claims or prove anything as I will demonstrate in my article.
+I will begin this article with a quote from Claudia Pavonis: “How is it that a man borne from nature can use his intelligence to somehow come to the conclusion that the nature he is borne from is unintelligent?
+This is the very definition of an oxymoron,” and a quote from Isaac Newton: "In the absence of all other evidence, the thumb alone would convince me of God's existence."
+As these quotes suggest, the evidence for God, Creation, and Intelligent Design is so apparent that denying it reduces one's worldview to absurdity.
+My main goal in this article is to demonstrate that for a naturalist or atheist to conclude that God doesn't exist, God must exist.
+Therefore, atheism and naturalism are self-refuting worldviews.
+In other words, atheism self-destructs, much like Islam, as I showed in my previous article.

-To recap, it's very easy to get the atheists to admit that according to their worldview, morality is subjective; in fact, most of them, if not all of them, already admit that.
-With a little bit of more effort, we can help them see that according to their worldview everything is subjective and a matter of opinion and no one can prove anything.
-Psalm 14:1 says, "The fool has said in his heart: 'There is no God.'" and Proverbs 18:2 says, "Fools find no pleasure in understanding but only delight in airing their own opinions." and finally Proverbs 26:4-5 tell us how to answer the fool, which is basically what I'm trying to do here; instead of allowing the conversation to continue based on our opinions, I try to demonstrate the folly of denying God.
-There's really nothing left to add here.
-I'd like to finish my article with this great video made by David Wood, from acts17 apologetics.
-His argument is for atheists who try to justify their reasoning by appealing to Darwin's Theory of Evolution, random mutation and natural selection.
-It goes something like this: “Many atheists believe that argumentation can prove that God doesn't exist.
-But if Naturalism is true, human reasoning ability is unreliable on a fundamental level and can't prove anything, let alone theological or metaphysical claims.
+I’ll conclude this article with a quote from David Wood of Acts 17 Apologetics.
+His argument addresses atheists who try to justify their reasoning by appealing to Darwin's Theory of Evolution, random mutation, and natural selection.
+He argues, “Many atheists believe that argumentation can prove God doesn't exist.
+But if Naturalism is true, human reasoning ability is unreliable on a fundamental level and can’t prove anything, let alone theological or metaphysical claims.
 Hence, Naturalism is self-refuting, for it undermines any confidence we might have in our ability to defend it.
 If we are to trust our reasoning ability, it must be grounded in something other than random mutation and natural selection.
 Theism offers such a foundation.”

 Biblical Apologetics: Debunking Islam